Bikuiiserk/bikrampal.github.io/_posts/2025-03-07-future-post.md

   - Noether's Theorem
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.

 **Emmy Noether** (1882–1935), a trailblazing mathematician whose insights revolutionized theoretical physics, formulated a profound theorem in 1918 that forever linked symmetries in physical systems to conservation laws.
 This theorem, now central to modern physics, asserts that *every continuous symmetry of a system corresponds to a conserved quantity*.
 Below, we present a rigorous yet accessible exploration of Noether's Theorem, including its proof, key examples, and implications, all structured in paragraph form.

 ## Mathematical Foundations and Proof